Home Staging Guide for Sellers in Nottingham

 Outdoor Spaces

-4. Day of photos: Clear cars, open blinds, style kitchen and main rooms, hide bins and pet items.
+4. Day of photos: Clear cars from the drive, open blinds, style kitchen and main rooms and hide bins and pet items so your images look their best.

-• Over-styling with too many accessories that distract from space and light
+• Over-styling with too many accessories that distract from the size and layout of the rooms

-• Heavy scents or loud music that feel like a cover-up
+• Using heavy scents or loud music that make viewings feel uncomfortable or staged

 Get the Staging Checklist